 - Minnesota Chapter of the American Harp Society Membership costs $15 a year for adults and only $5 for students.
 We hold meetings every two months which involve fun discussions with other harpists, some low-key performance opportunities and educational workshops, and usually food!

 - The Scottish Harp Society of America $18 per year

-- (Mostly) free concerts at the University of Minnesota Calendar
+- University of Minnesota School of Music events (Mostly) free concerts at the School of Music in Minneapolis

 - The Bulletproof Musician (Performance anxiety and effective practice methods)